cdown/mpdmenu/README.md

 Pass mpdmenu arguments first, followed by any dmenu arguments.
 They are separated by `::`.
 For example:

     mpdmenu -p :: -sb '#000000'

+`-l` is library mode (default), which descends artists and albums. `-p` is playlist mode, which selects a track from the current playlist.